wavded/vim-stylus/readme.md

 Clone this git repo in your `bundle` directory.

 ## Todo
-This is by no means complete.
-Please help if you'd like, I'm taking patches :)  The following is left to be done:
-* Syntax highlighting for controls and types.
-* Syntax hightlighting for user defined functions
+This is a work in progress, major tasks include (pull requests welcome):
   * Better indentation support

 ## Creds
 This is based on the excellent work from Tim Pope on sass.vim.